dimasmiftah/grammarly-unblurred/README.md

-# Grammarly Unblur Chrome Extension
+# Grammarly Unblurred Chrome Extension

 This Chrome extension removes the blur effect from Grammarly elements by overriding the CSS styles.